-The person with responsibility for the overview and yearly evaluation of this policy is the Junior and Senior School Head of PHSE, for their respective sections of the School.
+The person with responsibility for the overview and yearly evaluation of this policy is the Head of PSHE in the Junior and Senior Schools.
 However, all staff are responsible for ensuring this policy is implemented and acted on.

 When evaluating the use and impact of this policy, our school leaders will evaluate the extent to which there is evidence of a curriculum which: